Codecademy/docs/content/python/glossaries/string-methods/lower.md

 ## Definition

-The built-in `.lower()` method takes a string, and returns a copy of that string in which all letters are lowercase.
+Takes a string, and returns a copy of that string in which all letters are lowercase.
 Numbers and symbols are not changed.

 ## Syntax